-This paper is related to Weitzman (2007a) and Gollier (2007b), who also recognize the uncertainty affecting the growth of the economy as an important feature of the discounting problem.
-Weitzman (2007a) shows that the uncertainty affecting the volatility of the growth process may yield a term structure
+This paper is related to Weitzman (2007a) and Gollier (2007b), who also recognize the uncertainty affecting the growth of the economy as an important

-1 The Ellsberg-Paradox refers to the outcome of an experiment (Ellsberg (1961)).
+$^{^1}$ The Ellsberg-Paradox refers to the outcome of an experiment (Ellsberg (1961)).
 In an urn containing 90 balls there were 30 red balls, and the remaining were either black or yellow in unknown proportions.
-Participants had to bet on the color of the ball drawn, receiving a prize of \$100, in case of a successful bet.
-A large group preferred to bet on drawing red vs. betting on black.
+Participants had to bet on the color of the ball drawn, receiving a prize of \$100 in case of a successful bet.
+A large group displayed the following behavioral pattern: On the one hand they preferred to bet on drawing red vs. betting on black.
 However, in a second stage they preferred to bet on not drawing red vs. betting on not drawing black.
-This choice pattern contradicts the hypothesis that participants associated unique subjective probabilities to each outcome of a draw, as required in the SEU framework.
+This choice pattern contradicts the hypothesis that participants associate unique subjective probabilities to each outcome of a draw, as required in the SEU framework.
 Note that betting on (or against) red is indeed an unambiguous act with well-defined winning probabilities, while betting on (or against) black is not.
 For a survey of the literature consult e.g. Camerer and Weber (1992).

-of the discount rate that tends to minus infinity for very long time horizons.
-Gollier (2007b) provides a typology of more general structures for the parametric uncertainty and shows that the sign of the third or fourth derivative of the utility function are necessary to sign the effect of this uncertainty on the efficient discount rate, depending upon its type.
-We depart strongly from these works based on a SEU approach by introducing ambiguity aversion in the preferences of the representative agent.
+feature of the discounting problem.
+Weitzman (2007a) shows that the uncertainty affecting the volatility of the growth process may yield a term structure of the discount rate that tends to minus infinity for very long time horizons.
+Gollier (2007b) provides a typology of more general structures on the parametric uncertainty.
+He shows that the sign of the third or fourth derivative of the utility function are necessary to sign the effect on the efficient discount rate, depending upon its type.
+We depart strongly from these works - all of which are based on the SEU approach - in allowing for ambiguity-sensitive preferences.

-Jouini, Napp and Marin (2007) and Gollier (2007a) consider the related question of how to aggregate diverging beliefs in a SEU framework.
+Jouini, Napp and Marin (2008) and Gollier (2007a) consider the related question of how to aggregate diverging beliefs in a SEU framework.
 Jouini, Napp and Marin show that an aggregation bias might cause a richer evolution of the discount rate than in the representative agent models.
 In particular, the discount rate might be first increasing and only then approach its limit, namely the smallest individual rate.